p55d2k/competitive-number-typing/README.md

 ## About 📖

-Competitive Number Typing is a {projectDescription}.
+Competitive Number Typing is a game where n numbers will be shown on the screen and you have to type them as fast as possible.
+The game will end when you type all the numbers correctly or when you type a wrong number.

 ## Contributions 🤝